 Design, manufacturing, and testing occur simultaneously at both schools.
 The collaboratively developed GFR 2014 design will be used to manufacture a combustion car at the OSU campus in Corvallis, Oregon, USA and a fully electric car at the DHBW-R campus in Friedrichshafen, Baden-Württemberg, Germany.
 The combustion car will compete in USA events, as well as Formula Student events across Europe.
 GFR's electric car will stay in Europe to participate in Formula Student competitions only.

-Global Formula Racing (GFR) is pleased to announce a partnership with Sabalcore Computing Inc., a leading high performance computing (HPC) service company.
-Thanks to Sabalcore's HPC Cloud, GFR will be able to simulate external airflow quicker and with greater accuracy.
+After an outstanding 2014 race season, Global Formula Racing (GFR) was pleased to continue its partnership with Sabalcore Computing Inc., a leading high performance computing (HPC) service company, for the 2015 season.
+Thanks to Sabalcore's HPC Cloud, GFR can simulate external airflow quicker and with greater accuracy.

-Global Formula Racing is an international cooperation between the BA Racing Team from Duale Hochschule Baden-Württemberg-Ravensburg (DHBW-R), Germany, and the Beaver Racing Team from Oregon State University (OSU), USA.
+Global Formula Racing, founded in 2010, is an international cooperation between the BA Racing Team from Duale Hochschule Baden-Württemberg-Ravensburg (DHBW-R), Germany, and the Beaver Racing Team from Oregon State University (OSU), USA.
+Every year students from both Universities work together to build one electric car and one combustion car.
 GFR’s goal is to win competitions.
-In recent years the Team has increased performance by research, development, and testing of aerodynamics devices on both the electric and combustion cars.
-This has helped the Team win at least one competition every year for the past 4 seasons.

-Figure 1: Global Formula Racing Team at Hockenheim
+Figure 1: Global Formula Racing Team at Red Bull Ring in Austria

-Sabalcore provides remote access to high performance computing resources on-demand that are specifically designed for scientific and engineering problems that require vast amounts of compute resources.
+Sabalcore provides remote access to high performance computing resources on-demand that are specifically designed for scientific and engineering problems that require vast amounts of computing resources.
 The specialized service enables scientists and engineers to take advantage of large parallel computing systems without the upfront investment in computer hardware and long-term utility maintenance costs.
 The service is accessible online from anywhere, anytime.
-This saves the end-user time and reduces costs.
+This saves the end- user time and reduces costs.